 As part of the consultation, you should ask your new provider to outline the recommended care plan that will give you the results you want.
 Check with your insurance (if you have dental insurance) to see what is covered and how coverage and reimbursement works.

 At Gorton & Schmohl Orthodontics, we take a natural approach to orthodontic care.
 By using the very latest progressive, safe diagnosis and treatment protocols, while minimizing tooth extraction and invasive procedures, we provide our patients with the beautiful, healthy smiles they crave.
-Contact us to learn more and schedule an appointment.
+Contact Dr. Gorton and her team to learn more and schedule an appointment.

 Gorton & Schmohl Orthodontics